Jondavid Pollock, MD, PhD

 Paclitaxel combined with Cisplatin or Carboplatin is a favored regimen for treating epithelial cell ovarian cancer.
 It produces complete disease regression in about a quarter of patients with Stage III disease.

 Cisplatin is used alone for certain ovarian cancers and in combination with either Cyclophosphamide or Paclitaxel to treat advanced disease.
-Cisplatin is also a member of the standard BEP regimen for germ cell cancers (with Bleomycin and Etoposide).
+Cisplatin is also a member of the BEP regimen for germ cell cancers.
+The regimen includes bleomycin, etoposide, and cisplatin (platinum).
 Due to its lower toxicity, Carboplatin is being tested as a substitute for Cisplatin in this combination.

 Cyclophosphamide may be combined with Cisplatinum to treat advanced disease.
 Cyclophosphamide interferes with the growth of cancer cells, which are eventually destroyed.
 Since Cyclophosphamide may also affect the growth of normal body cells, other effects will also occur.
 Cyclophosphamide is given either by mouth or by injection.